 If your company or organization is utilizing different landlines coming from different telecom companies, then you need to enter their pricing models and policies manually into your Call Accounting and Analysis software for each landline.

-Also, it’s a good idea to put some time and define the cost of international phone calls for some of the countries your company frequently make calls to.
+Also, it’s a good idea to put some time and define the cost of international phone calls for some of the countries your company frequently makes calls to.

-On PBXDom, all of this is possible through creating different classes of cost, which I’m going to tell you about it in the following.
+On PBXDom, all of this is possible by creating different cost classes, which I’m going to tell you about it in the following.